ollama/ollama/docs/api.md

 - [Delete a Model](#delete-a-model)
 - [Pull a Model](#pull-a-model)

+## Things to keep in mind when using the API

+### Model name format

+The model name format is `site/namespace/model:tag`. **Site** and **namespace** are optional, but will default to `registry.ollama.ai/library`.

+### Durations

+All durations are in nanoseconds.

 ## Generate a Prompt

 **POST /api/generate**

 ### Description

 **Generate** is the main endpoint that you will use when working with Ollama.
 This is used to generate a response to a prompt sent to a model.
+This is a streaming endpoint, so will be a series of responses.
+The final response will include the context and what is usually seen in the output from verbose mode.

 ### Request